The World's Largest Modern & Contemporary Prints & Editions Platform

 What Now for Hirst and NFTs?

-While NFTs are at the forefront of artworld conversations, are works like The Currency actually more ‘exciting’ than a shark suspended in formaldehyde?
-Or a real human skull covered with over 8000 diamonds for that matter?
-Surely once the conceptual novelty of creating a simultaneously digital and physical print has worn off - an inevitability if they are produced en-masse by Hirst and others - they may not bear the same in-vogue appeal that they do currently.
-This point is only further exacerbated by the very recent NFT market crash of mid 2022, that may work to only put many contemporary artists off the idea of such creations.
+While NFTs are at the forefront of art-world conversations, are works like The Currency actually more 'exciting' than a shark suspended in formaldehyde?
+Or a real human skull covered with over 8,000 diamonds, for that matter?
+Surely, once the conceptual novelty of creating a simultaneous digital and physical print has worn off—an inevitability if they are produced en masse by Hirst and others—they may not bear the same in-vogue appeal they currently enjoy.
+This point is only further exacerbated by the recent NFT market crash of mid-2022, which may deter many contemporary artists from pursuing such creations.

-Damien Hirst is an artist who likes to shock and disrupt, so whether NFTs become the norm or not, they certainly won’t define his oeuvre forever, not only because of his financial savviness, but because he likes to be considered outside of the status quo.
+Damien Hirst is an artist who likes to shock and disrupt, so whether NFTs become the norm or not, they certainly won’t define his oeuvre forever.
+Not only does his financial savviness suggest flexibility, but his desire to stay outside the status quo means he is unlikely to be pinned to any single medium.